xIves/scientific_programming/README.md

 git reset --hard upstream/master git push origin master --force

-# Option (2): Sync your fork/clone with the upstream (your local changes are preserved but merge must be resolved)
+# Option (2): Sync your fork/clone with the upstream (your local changes are preserved but merge conflicts may have to be resolved)
 git fetch upstream
 git checkout master
 git merge upstream/master